graphile/graphile.github.io/src/pages/index.md

 Build plugins for anything that Node.js can communicate with.
 </p>

-We have extensive support for PostgreSQL already through the `graphql-build-pg` module; this performs introspection of your database schema and automatically builds a Relay-enabled GraphQL API from the tables it finds.
+We have extensive support for PostgreSQL already through the `graphile-build-pg` module; this performs introspection of your database schema and automatically builds a Relay-enabled GraphQL API from the tables it finds.
 Security is handled through PostgreSQL's GRANT system and Row Level Security features.